Key Concepts

 - organisms, such as mercury in fish

-- air, eg lead
+- air, such as lead in air

 - food